-Wanna write for the movies?
+Wanna write?
 Here’s why you need to know the history of screenwriting

 Knowing the history of screenwriting may seem irrelevant because – hey!
 What’s done is done, film is constantly moving forward, and we want to write new stuff, not more of the same.
 Of course we need to find new people’s voices and stories, but you need to know where you’ve been to see where you’re going next.